-Home Inspections
+Home Inspection

 The purchase of a home is the single most costly investment most people make, and you want to know what you are getting for your hard-earned money.
 It is important that you learn as much as possible about the condition of the home and the need for any major repairs before you buy so that you can avoid any unpleasant surprises and difficulties later.
 Inspections are a good way for homebuyers to assure themselves that the home they are buying is in good condition.